In search of regenerative neroli

 The oil is most commonly produced in Northern Africa.
 Egypt is a major producer, but in any given year the whole country’s output will amount to around just 1,200kg.
 For the last few years Lush predominantly obtained their organic and conventional neroli oil directly from an Egyptian producer, who is also our long-time supplier for jasmine absolute.
 If necessary, small quantities can also be purchased from a Tunisian producer, who's been providing us with orange blossom absolute for many years; another extract obtained from the same flowers as neroli oil.

 It’s important for us to seek out increasingly regenerative sources, finding high quality oil for our range of neroli-based products in a way that supports the environment and benefits the people producing it.
-One new avenue we’re exploring is Lebanon.
+So much so that in 2018 we created a joint venture project in Lebanon, and have been producing Neroli oil there ourselves ever since.
 The Middle Eastern country’s long, hot and dry summers, peppered with short, cool rainy winters, make it an ideal climate for the bitter orange blossom tree, and indeed citrus products are one of Lebanon’s biggest exports.

 Lebanon predominantly harvests the bitter orange tree to make orange flower water, which is widely used as a flavouring in desserts and as a natural remedy for some digestive complaints.
 While orange flower water is usually the by-product of neroli production, here, neroli oil is the by-product of the orange flower water, which makes it a particularly environmentally-friendly source – no additional stress is being put on the environment to make it.

 But sustainability isn’t just about the volume of plants that are cultivated and subsequently harvested.
 It’s also about the wider areas in which these plants are grown – their wildlife, their ecosystems and the people that live within them.
-This is why it is important to work with likeminded producers in Lebanon and create a relationship that enables all of these things to flourish.
+This was why it was important to work with likeminded producers in Lebanon and create a relationship that enables all of these things to flourish.

 Blossoms from these farmers are then taken to small-scale orange water producers – family-run businesses that have honed their craft in distillery over many generations, using traditional old-fashioned copper stills kept in gardens and sheds.
 Their expertise, skill and attention to detail guarantee the highest quality oils while supporting Lebanon’s local economies.